steelhawks/Talon/README.md

    or NBGit for NetBeans

-2- follow the configuration instructions (1.2.1) in the EGit user guide: http://wiki.eclipse.org/EGit/User_Guide#Refspecs
+2- follow the configuration instructions (1.2.1) in the EGit user guide: http://wiki.eclipse.org/EGit/User_Guide#Refspecs or NBGit user guide: http://netbeans.org/kb/70/ide/git.html

-3- Follow the instructions in section 3.2 Starting from existing Git Repositories
+3- Follow the instructions in section 3.2 Starting from existing Git Repositories for EGit
+	or for NBGit, Cloning a Git Repository in http://netbeans.org/kb/docs/ide/git.html